-In REaP this problem case shown in 5.X.2 is overcome by coupling the publish time to the media timeline in the output to enable consistent dynamic content publishing between sources.
+In REaP this problem case shown in figure 5.X.1.3.1-1 is overcome by coupling the publish time to the media timeline in the output to enable consistent dynamic content publishing between sources.
 If the publish time was coupled to the media time this specific case of retro-active timeline change could have been avoided, but it requires some further configuration.

-Therefore some configurations from the REaP may be considered in 5GMS, such as segment duration, the epoch used, the synchronization time stamp for linking the publish time and media timeline.
+Therefore, some configurations from the REaP may be considered in 5GMS, such as segment duration, the epoch used, the synchronization time stamp for linking the publish time and media timeline.

 5.x.2 Collaboration scenarios